dlbewley/guifreelife-src/content/blog/OpenShift-Virtualization-on-vSphere.md

 > **:warning: IMPORTANT** Enable promiscuous mode
 >
 > Switches improve network efficiency by learning where MAC addresses are and not sending traffic where it isn't needed.
-Because our virtual machines will be using MAC addresses that vSphere does not know about you will see failures such as no response to DHCP requests unless you [modify the security settings of the network or PortGroup][5].
+Because our virtual machines will be using MAC addresses that vSphere does not know about you will see failures such as no response to DHCP or ARP requests unless you [modify the security settings of the network or PortGroup][5].

 <!--  {{< figure src="/images/cnv-trunk-0.gif" link="/images/cnv-trunk-0.gif"  caption="Trunk Port Group" width="100%">}} -->